priyanshoon/name-it-later/README.md

 # Will name it later

-Idea is to make a site like imageboard, but user frinendly
+Idea is to make a site like imageboard, but user frinendly.

 Features: